ChilliConnect/Samples/readme.md

 The CreatePlayerDemoScene uses the Game Jam Menu Template from the Asset store to create a basic test scene that shows creation of a new ChilliConnect player, logging in and persisting the ChilliConnect credentials using Unity `PlayerPrefs`.
 The `StartOptions` class contains the integration with the ChilliConnect SDK.
 To run this project under your own ChilliConnect account, change the `GAME_TOKEN` constant.

+### FBLeaderboard

+The FBLeaderboardDemoScene uses the Facebook SDK to show how to implementation Facebook integration with ChilliConnect, allowing players to link their ChilliConnect account with a Facebook account and then sign in using Facebook.
+This project also shows how to retrieve leaderboard scores for Facebook friends.

 ### IAP

 The IAPDemoScene accompanies the ChilliConnect [IAP tutorial](https://docs.chilliconnect.com/tutorial-iaps) and contains an end-to-end example of integrating the Unity IAP Plugin with ChilliConnect to securely verify and redeem player purchases.